Overview

 The table below is intended to provide, to the extent possible, a list of all the aircraft that were assigned to and used by 625 Squadron.

-The Squadron was assigned 143 Lancasters and lost a total of 74 aircraft while on sorties, that crashed on take-off or landing, were destroyed by an intruder, collided with another aircraft or crashed while on a training exercise.
-The number of lost aircraft represented 51.7% of the Lancasters that were assigned to 625 Squadron.
+The Squadron was assigned 145 Lancasters and lost a total of 74 aircraft while on sorties over enemy soil, or that crashed on take-off or landing on UK soil during a sortie, or were destroyed by an intruder, or collided with another aircraft or crashed while on a training exercise.

 Components were transported by road to Woodford, Cheshire, United Kingdom for final assembly.